radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 ### Manually Adding Dynamic Members

-An alternative to using a wizard to manage dynamic group members is to manually add the groupOfUrls objectclass and memberURL to the group entry.
+An option to manage dynamic group members is to manually add the groupOfUrls objectclass and memberURL to the group entry.
 Follow the steps below.

 1. Navigate to the group in the Main Control Panel > Directory Browser Tab.